 - Rock plate in midsole to improve stability

 - Seamless upper to prevent foot chafing

 - Slight heel drop

-It’s difficult to pin down exactly who would be best suited for these specific trail shoes.
-On one hand, the features that make is more breathable, stylish and low-profile might turn off individuals looking for a serious piece of outdoor running apparel.
+It’s difficult to pin down precisely who would be best suited for these specific trail shoes.
+On the one hand, the features that make is more breathable, stylish and low-profile might turn off individuals looking for a serious piece of outdoor running apparel.
 On the other hand, the high price tag, low flexibility, and lack of adequate traction on flatter surfaces make this unappealing for the casual track runner or cross trainer.